Alumni & Visitors

 - Height adjustable tables and chairs

 - Access to photocopiers (you must comply with copyright legislation)

 - Fetching items from the shelves.
 If you have difficulty getting any items from the shelves, library staff can collect material for you.
 Please give us half a day notice, if you can, so we can make sure the material is ready for you.

-We’ve also created a new online guide, Alumni: Free or Open Access, Quality e-Resources with links to free or open access e-resources.
-Please note: there is no access to networked databases or other IT facilities.
+We’ve also created an online guide, Alumni: Free or Open Access, Quality e-Resources with links to free or open access e-resources.
+Please note: there is no access to other IT facilities.